 5.1 Overview

-If, after the estimated costs of the identified Upgrades are provided pursuant to the Phase I Long-Term Wheeling Through Assessment under Section 4, the Scheduling Coordinator submitting the request for long-term decides to proceed to the Phase II Long-Term Wheeling Through Assessment, the Scheduling Coordinator will select either Wheeling Through Deliverability option (A) or Wheeling Through Deliverability option (B) and provide Long-Term Wheeling Through Financial Security in accordance with Section 11.
+If, after the estimated costs of the identified Upgrades are provided pursuant to the Phase I Long-Term Wheeling Through Assessment under Section 4, the Scheduling Coordinator submitting the request for a long-term Wheeling Through Priority decides to proceed to the Phase II Long-Term Wheeling Through Assessment, the Scheduling Coordinator will select either Wheeling Through Deliverability option (A) or Wheeling Through Deliverability option (B) and provide Long-Term Wheeling Through Financial Security in accordance with Section 11.

 5.2 The Wheeling Through Deliverability Options

-The Scheduling Coordinator requesting long-term must select one of two options with respect to the Upgrades identified in the Phase I Long-Term Wheeling Through Deliverability Assessment:
+The Scheduling Coordinator requesting a long-term Wheeling Through Priority must select one of two options with respect to the Upgrades identified in the Phase I Long-Term Wheeling Through Deliverability Assessment:

 Wheeling Through Deliverability option (A), which means that the requesting Scheduling Coordinator requires TP Deliverability to be able to implement its request.
 If the requesting Scheduling Coordinator selects Wheeling Through Deliverability option (A), then the requesting Scheduling Coordinator will be required to make an initial posting of Long-Term Wheeling Through Financial Security under Section 11.2.3.2 for the cost responsibility assigned to it in the Phase I Long-Term Wheeling Through Assessment for RNUs and LDNUs; or